I Want to Be Happy

 But we want happiness so badly!

 So we play this “If only” game in which we tell ourselves, “If only I had ______, then that would make me happy.”
-Yet for all of our “unhappiness,” we’ve really got a ton of stuff.
+Yet, for all our “unhappiness,” we’ve got a ton of stuff.

-Did you ever wonder how we can be so blessed and so unhappy at the same time?
+Have you ever wondered how we can simultaneously be so blessed and unhappy?

 The Four Lies

-There are four lies we tell ourselves when it comes to our pursuit of happiness.
+There are four lies we tell ourselves regarding our pursuit of happiness.
 See if you recognize any that you’ve told yourself.

-God is withholding from me.
-This was Adam and Eve’s big problem; they thought that God was holding out something better—they compared the life they had with what they thought they could have if God wasn’t holding out.
+- God is withholding from me.
+This lie was Adam and Eve’s big problem; they thought that God was holding out something better—they compared the life they had with what they thought they could have if God weren’t holding out.